MikeEcho/Catan-Islands/README.md

 Catan-Islands
 =============

 A program based on The Settlers of Catan (vanilla) which creates random board setups with omitted tiles.
+Not intended for commercial use.

 Catan Islands v1 by MikeEcho.
 Catan Islands v2 by soapfoot.